-A few months ago, I wrote a series of posts demonstrating how you can ‘make the most of your kitchen’.
+A while ago, I wrote a series of posts demonstrating how you can ‘make the most of your kitchen’.
 It doesn’t matter if you’ve got a huge farmhouse kitchen, or just a wall with a fridge, a stove, and a small counter; with a few tips, the right appliances, and some simple know-how, I’ll show you how you can make any small kitchen organization ‘hack’ work for your space.

 PREP INGREDIENTS BEFOREHAND

 Ellen over at Confessions of an Overworked Mom put together a great post about best practices for storing your plastic and glass food containers.
 It’s good to know I’m not the only one who sometimes finds storage options of our food containers to be the bane of my existence!

 Ellen has a few simple tips for what to look for in storage options, what to keep and throw away, and the best ways you can store those food containers without losing your mind or being buried under plastic lids.

 Shelley from TwoHealthyKitchens is a woman after my own heart.
 I learned the importance of mise en place while in cooking school and it’s still a habit that I’m glad to have; it makes cooking meals so much easier and faster.